-Juan Ponce de Leon was born in 1460 in Santeveras, Spain.
-He was an explorer and fighter from an early age and helped fight the Muslims in southern Spain in the early 1490′s.
-He was on board Christopher Columbus’ second expedition to the Americas in 1493.
-Rather than returning to Spain, the adventurer remained at an island called Santo Domingo (now called the Dominican Republic.)
+Juan Ponce de León was born in 1460 in Santervás, Spain.
+He was an explorer and fighter from an early age and helped fight the Muslims in southern Spain in the early 1490s.
+He was on board Christopher Columbus’s second expedition to the Americas in 1493.
+Rather than returning to Spain, the adventurer remained at an island called Santo Domingo (now called the Dominican Republic).

-De Leon’s misfortunes as governor did not stop him from sailing the seas looking for gold and the Fountain of Youth.
-After returning to Puerto Rico, de Leon took three ships and 200 men on a mission to explore lands to the north.
-De Leon hoped to find the Fountain of Youth, a mythical spring that was said to make anyone who drank its water young forever.
-After making several stops at Caribbean islands, and conquering the island of Bimini, de Leon and his men reached the east coast of Florida (St. Augustine) on April 2, 1513.
-He named the land “Pascua de Florida”, or Feast of Flowers, because he discovered it on Palm Sunday.
+De León’s misfortunes as governor did not stop him from sailing the seas looking for gold and, according to some legends, the Fountain of Youth.
+After returning to Puerto Rico, de León took three ships and 200 men on a mission to explore lands to the north.
+De León was said to have searched for the Fountain of Youth, a mythical spring that was said to make anyone who drank its water young forever.
+After making several stops at Caribbean islands and conquering the island of Bimini, de León and his men reached the east coast of Florida (St. Augustine) on April 2, 1513.
+He named the land “Pascua de Florida,” or Feast of Flowers, because he discovered it on Palm Sunday.
 He claimed all of the land for Spain.

 On April 8, 1513, de León and his men left northern Florida and sailed south along the Gulf Stream.
 After a fight between his men and natives in southern Florida, he sailed to Cuba.
 He tried to sail back to Bimini but could not find it.
 De León soon returned to Puerto Rico where he sacked a rebellion of natives against Spanish rule.
 After returning to Spain, he was named captain general by the king on September 27, 1514.